 Colony Collapse Disorder

-The precise causes of the latest CCD incident remains undetermined.
+The precise causes of the most recent CCD incident remains undetermined.
 Most likely, the combinations of factors that affect honeybee colony health more generally (discussed below) are involved.
 But CCD has now come and gone, as it has many times over the centuries.
-According to the University of Maryland’s Dennis van Engelsdorp (who was part of the team that coined the modern term “CCD”), no case of CCD has been reported from the field for the last five years.
+According to the University of Maryland’s Dennis van Engelsdorp (who was part of the team that coined the modern term “CCD”), no case of CCD has been reported from the field for the last eight years.

 What about overwinter and summer losses?

 The sharp spikes in honeybee losses in some parts the world that were seen a decade ago are now mostly a thing of the past, although because of variances in nature, there will always be one region or another with higher than normal losses.
 It is completely normal for beekeepers to lose a percentage of their hives every year, especially in the winter time, due to weather, disease or the exhaustion of stored food supplies.
 (It also is entirely normal for the number of bee hives to fluctuate annually as individual beekeepers make decisions about how many colonies they will maintain in light of changing market demand for different types and grades of honey.)
 However, misrepresentations of over-winter bee losses, or the adding together of winter and summer loss numbers, makes it seem as if the mid-2000s CCD event is ongoing.
 In fact, as van Englesdorp’s team has reported, overwinter losses have steadily declined since the 2006 CCD-related surge.